How It All Started

 But something troubled him deeply.
 While tourists marveled at Uganda's natural wonders and spent thousands of dollars on their adventures, the communities hosting these experiences—particularly the children—saw little lasting benefit.
 Schools lacked basic supplies.
 Students walked miles for education.
 Healthcare was scarce.

-"I watched wealthy travelers come and go," Musa recalls, "and I thought: what if every safari could change a life?
+"I watched wealthy travelers come and go," Devis recalls, "and I thought: what if every safari could change a life?
 What if tourism could be a bridge between those who have and those who dream?"

 That question became Shoebill Adventure Tours—named after Uganda's iconic and rare shoebill stork, a symbol of uniqueness and conservation.
-But Musa's vision went beyond creating another tour company.
+But Devis's vision went beyond creating another tour company.
 He wanted to build something revolutionary: a tourism model where every journey directly funds education for Ugandan children.

-Musa Irankunda with students at Musezero Academy, 2024
+Devis Tuyisenge with students at Musezero Academy, 2024